• Skip to primary navigation

 Are Olives Good For Dogs

 Olives do contain lots of valuable nutrients and vitamins.
-They are rich in vitamin E and have lots of healthy fatty acids too.
-There are lots of health benefits of olives, including monounsaturated fats that could support healthy skin.
+They are rich in vitamin E and have lots of healthy fatty acids.
+There are many health benefits of olives, including monounsaturated fats that could support healthy skin.

 If your pet is eating a balanced diet, they don’t need to eat olives to get these nutrients.